 Hyoola provides a unique selection of handcrafted, high-quality short candles.
 These three-hour short candles are traditional and may be enjoyed even by individuals with sensitive nasal passages.

 This high-quality soft wax melts slowly and evenly, with almost negligible drippage.
-These are made entirely of paraffin wax and contain a 100% lead and a metal-free cotton wick.
+These are made entirely of paraffin wax and contain 100% lead and a metal-free cotton wick.

 The aromatic scent of beeswax candles can be soothing and relax in times of stress.
 If there are emergencies, not only will the Exotac Candletin Emergency Beeswax Slow Burn Candle guide you in the night, the subtle and natural honey scent will help you calm down and relax through a stressful situation.

 This is another triple wick design safely secured in a tin canister with a lid.
-Each wick burns for four hours each, making it 12 hours burning time in total.
+Each wick burns for four hours each, making it 12 hours of burning time in total.

-It is made in the USA, so expect a 100% beeswax candle with an aromatic honey scent, one to two inches flame height, fail-safe source of light, and throws off an adequate amount of heat.
+It is made in the USA, so expect a 100% beeswax candle with an aromatic honey scent, one to two inches flame height, a fail-safe source of light, and throws off an adequate amount of heat.

 Other campers use this candle to boil 8oz of water, or it can warm an emergency blanket.
 Its container is reusable in case you want to make DIY emergency candles.

 A classic and simple emergency candle that serves its purpose will always be a great investment.
 The Luminessence Emergency Candles is one of those plain, white, unscented wax candles that makes a useful addition in your emergency preparedness kit.

 The packaging comes in six emergency candles standing five inches tall.
 Each candle has 4.5 hours of burning time, which can be used for a 27-hour light source.
 This sturdy yet straightforward emergency candle will save you in man emergency situations.